Yangyangii/GAN-Tutorial/README.md

 You can run the code at Jupyter Notebook.
 And actually you can also run these codes by using Google Colab immediately!

+Sometimes ipynb files do not work in Github, please clone and run it in your server.

 ## Requirements
 >* python 3.6 (Anaconda)
 >* pytorch 1.0.0 (updated from 0.4.0.
 If you want to use the previous version, then find previous commit.)